-- · Significant changes in the strategy of our overall business; - · Significant underperformance relative to expected historical or projected future operating results; - · Significant changes in the manner of use of the acquired assets; - · Significant negative industry or economic trends; - · Significant decline in our stock price for a sustained period; and - · Our market capitalization relative to net book value.
+- Significant changes in the strategy of our overall business; - · Significant underperformance relative to expected historical or projected future operating results; - Significant changes in the manner of use of the acquired assets; - · Significant negative industry or economic trends; - · Significant decline in our stock price for a sustained period; and - Our market capitalization relative to net book value.

-When we determine that the carrying value of long-lived assets may not be recoverable based upon the existence of one or more of the above indicators of impairment, in accordance with SFAS No. 144, Accounting for the Impairment or Disposal of Long Lived Assets, we perform an undiscounted cash flow analysis to determine if impairment exists.
+When we determine that the carrying value of long-lived assets may not be recoverable based upon the existence of one or more of the above indicators of impairment, we perform an undiscounted cash flow analysis to determine if impairment exists.
 If impairment exists, we measure the impairment based on the difference between the asset's carrying amount and its fair value.